-Startup leaders relentlessly pursue their ideas to change the world.
-To make a huge impact, you need to connect your vision with your customers’ hopes and fears.
+Startup leaders often relentlessly pursue their ideas to change the world.
+To make an enormous impact, you need to connect your bright ideas with your customers’ hopes and fears.

-The Value Proposition clearly articulates how you solve customer problems better than anyone else.
-It’s not only critical to competitive advantage, but also your strongest impression on customers.
-They will be willing to sign up and later become loyal advocates if you help customers increase revenues, reduce expenses, or improve their operations.
+Your value proposition is critical to competitive advantage, and it’s your strongest impression on customers.
+They will be willing to sign up and become loyal advocates if you help them increase revenues, reduce expenses, or improve their operations.

 How do you articulate your value proposition effectively?

-Self-Aware – Start by knowing yourself and your business
+Be Self-Aware.
+Start by knowing yourself and your business.

 Purpose: Why do you exist?

 Vision: What future do you want to create?

 Qualified: What makes customers ready to receive your solution?

 Ready: What do they need right now?